kevickstrom/sami_trivia/README.md

 ### Actions
 - `move_sami` is how the `sami_control` node sends json files to the physcal robot.
         It will note wether the arduino is connected, then play the json regardless.

-Users can enter `input mode` where they can type commands.

-### Input Mode Current Commands:
-    move <filename.json>        this calls the action client with the filename to move sami connect <port> <baudrate>   this connects to the arduino.
-Can have 0, 1, or 2 args given.

 ## trivia_tools:
 These are the supporting nodes that the controller interact with